ondrap/nats-queue/README.md

 * The functions `unsubscribe` and `publish` will not fail; they may block on the network communication.
 They will not block and not throw an exception if the client is disconnected from the server.
 (NATS does not guarantee delivery anyway)
+* Clustered NATS is supported.
+NATS servers can be specified by overriding defaultSettings.
+  Upon failure, the background thread automatically reconnects to the next available server.
 * The module currently does not try to ping the server to find out if it is alive.
   It responds to pings sent by the NATS server correctly.